-As a business owner, one of the biggest challenges you face is connecting with your community, whether that’s friends and neighbors in a mid-sized metro or a certain segment of consumers spread all across the country.
-And in an increasingly digital world, it might surprise you to learn that one of the best ways to reach your target audience is actually an “old-school,” tried-and-true method of physical direct mail!
+As a business owner, one of the biggest challenges you face is connecting with your community, whether that s friends and neighbors in a mid-sized metro or a certain segment of consumers spread all across the country.
+And in an increasingly digital world, it might surprise you to learn that one of the best ways to reach your target audience is actually an old-school, tried-and-true method of physical direct mail!
+We re talking about

 Are postcards effective?